itzsani/my-website/README.md

 **How to Access**

-You can visit my portfolio website here: https://itzsani.github.io/my-website/
+You can visit my portfolio website here: [My Portfolio](https://itzsani.github.io/my_website/)

 **Contributions**